SBA Loans for Startups: The Essential Guide

 You can apply for a personal loan through a bank, credit union, or online lender.
 Another option is taking a personal loan from friends or family.

 If you use money from friends or family to start your business, you might want to establish business credit as soon as possible after launch.
-Your business should ideally be able to stand on its own in terms of accessing funding.
+Your company should ideally be able to stand on its own in terms of accessing funding.

 Small Business Grants